mesg-foundation/engine/docs/cli/mesg-core_service_delete.md

 ### Options

 ```
       --all         Delete all services
-  -f, --force   Force delete all services
   -h, --help        help for delete
+      --keep-data   Do not delete services' persistent data
+  -y, --yes         Automatic "yes" to all prompts and run non-interactively
 ```

 ### Options inherited from parent commands